 Photo by Jordan Opel on Unsplash.

-The global plastic pollution crisis has become a major environmental concern in recent years.
+The global plastic pollution crisis has evolved from a social sustainability issue to a serious environmental problem in recent years.
 It is estimated that 75 to 199 billion kilograms of plastic waste is found in our ocean1, and it continues to increase at an alarming rate.
 The plastic problem affects marine life and human health, as plastic particles can find their way into our food supply.

 Another pressing issue that humanity is facing is poverty.
 Based on a report by the World Bank Group, 8 percent of the global population is living in extreme poverty and survives with just US$2.19 per day.
 Meanwhile, 23 percent are sustaining on less than US$3.65 per day and 47 percent are living on less than US$6.852.
 While we have made great strides in beating poverty since 1990, the COVID-19 pandemic slowed down the progress.

 At first glance, poverty and plastic pollution may seem like two totally unrelated issues.
-But that is far from the truth – in fact, understanding how these issues are connected is essential for creating a more sustainable future for our planet.
+But that is far from the truth: in fact, understanding how these issues are connected is essential to creating a future of social sustainability for our planet.

 From investigating causes to exploring solutions, let’s discuss how plastic pollution and poverty are intertwined and learn how we can seize opportunities today that make lasting change.